Skip navigation to main content.

 Do I Need a Donor Card?

 If you register as an organ and tissue donor at the DMV, a small red heart will be placed on your driver’s license indicating you are a registered donor.
 You can use this as a way to talk with your loved ones about your decision.
 However, a heart on your driver’s license or other registration card is not needed.
-We verify registration on all potential donors at the time of their death.
+We verify registration through a centralized database on all potential donors at the time of their death.

 Changing or Updating Your Registration